MirisWisdom/NieR.EXPer/README.md

 This tool allows you to set a level of choice in your NieR:Automata profile!

-Despite the game's brilliance, its levelling system is flawed in the sense of making the game too easy when your profile is at a high level.
-This tool aims to fix that, by letting you select a lower level and thus bringing back the challenge.
+This tool aims to fix the game's easiness when you are at a high level, by letting you select a lower level and thus bringing back the challenge.

 The process is completely safe and reversible - a backup of your save slot is made before the patch is applied.